rust-lang/rust/src/doc/rustc/src/platform-support/thumbv8m.base-none-eabi.md

 This target uses the soft-float ABI: functions which take `f32` or `f64` as arguments will have those values packed into integer registers.
-This is the only option because there is no FPU support in [ARMv6-M].
+This is the only option because there is no FPU support in [ARMv8-M] Baseline.

 [t32-isa]: https://developer.arm.com/Architectures/T32%20Instruction%20Set%20Architecture
 [ARMv8-M]: https://developer.arm.com/documentation/ddi0553/latest/